fyshelab/QA-ZRE/README.md

 # QA-ZRE
-Code related to question generation for relation extraction.
+Code related to Weakly-Supervised Questions for Zero-Shot Relation Extraction (to appear at EACL 2023)